-If you do not want to hear from us by a particular method, or at all, that’s fine.
-Just tell us when you provide your data or at any time after that by contacting us on 020 8732 6100, at email@example.com or by writing to: The Data Protection Officer, JNF UK, 154 Brent Street, London NW4 2BF.
+If you do not want to hear from us by a particular method, or at all, just tell us when you provide your data or at any time after that by contacting us on 020 8732 6100, at [email protected] or by writing to: The Data Protection Officer, JNF UK, 154 Brent Street, London NW4 2BF.

-Please bear in mind that email and SMS are the most economical ways for us, as a charity, to communicate with you, but some of our updates are sent by post and some appeals are by telephone.
+Please bear in mind that electronic communications including email and SMS are the most economical ways for us, as a charity, to communicate with you, and for these we must have your consent in certain circumstances – but some of our updates are sent by post and some appeals are by telephone.

 JNF UK uses an email newsletter to inform subscribers about JNF UK projects and campaigns.
 Users can subscribe through an online automated process but do so at their own discretion and subscription only takes place once you have given your explicit consent.
 Some subscriptions may be manually processed through prior written agreement with the user.

 Subscriptions are taken and held securely and in accordance with the Data Protection laws.
 No personal details are passed on to third parties nor shared with companies/people outside of the company that operates the email platform.
 You may request a copy of the personal information held about you by this platform.
-A small fee may be payable.
 If you would like a copy of the information held on you, please write to us by email or post.

 Email newsletters may contain tracking facilities within the actual email.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include, but not be limited to; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity.